THE SEIZURE OF HIS MAJESTY'S FORT WILLIAM AND MARY AT NEW CASTLE, NEW HAMPSHIRE, DECEMBER 14 - 15, 1774

 [44] Deposition of Captain John Cochran, HNH, Vol XXX, No. 3 at 192.

-[46] It is likely that the men who were pressed into service on December 14th were no longer on duty after the initial attack.
-Additionally, one of the regular soldiers present on the 14th (Samuel Rowell) does not swear in his deposition to being present during the action of the 15th and another soldier (John Griffiths), while stating that he was "in the said Fort" on the15th, does not claim to have been "on duty" that day.
-Accordingly, on December 15, 1774 the garrison which faced approximately 1,000 attackers likely consisted of Captain Cochran, his wife and children, his aged father and perhaps three fit soldiers.
+[46] It is likely that at least one, and possibly both, of the men who were pressed into service on December 14th were no longer on duty after the initial attack.
+Additionally, one of the regular soldiers present on the 14th (Samuel Rowell) does not swear in his deposition to being present during the action of the 15th and another soldier (John Griffiths), while stating that he was "in the said Fort" on the fifteenth, does not claim to have been "on duty" that day.
+Accordingly, on December 15, 1774 the garrison which faced approximately 1,000 Americans likely consisted of Captain Cochran, his wife and children, his aged father, three fit soldiers and, perhaps, one outside volunteer.

 [47] Deposition of Captain John Cochran, HNH, Vol XXX, No. 3 at 193.

-[47A] Deposition of Captain John Cochran, HNH, Vol XXX, No. 3 at 193.
-As observed by Elizabeth Covart, an intern at the Bunker Hill Historical Site in Charlestown, Massachusetts, Captain McClary was the same Major Andrew McClary of Epsom, NH, who was the ranking New Hampshire officer killed at the Battle of Bunker Hill, approximately six months later.
+[47A] As observed by Elizabeth Covart, an intern at the Bunker Hill Historical Site in Charlestown, Massachusetts, this Captain McClary appears to be the same Major Andrew McClary of Epsom, NH, who was the ranking officer killed at the Batle of Bunker Hill approximately six months later.

 [49] Id. at 194.